E9

 Remeha

-Low water pressure / water pressure sensor fault
+Low water pressure / Water pressure sensor fault

-Display shows E9, furnace will not operate
+Display shows E9; the furnace will not operate.

 Advertisements